dscn2940_small.jpg dscn2941_small.jpg dscn2942_small.jpg dscn2943_small.jpg dscn2944_small.jpg

 The clutch and gears all work as they should.
 The first time out I seemed to have some false neutrals but I just needed to get used to the selector gate and the second time out I found every gear that I was looking for, I think it's just a case of getting used to it and to be gentle with it.
 Now I no longer have to think about it.

 Handling seems fairly neutral and there is no wobbly flexing which can happen with some flat tankers that I've ridden.
-The nature of the beast is that of a gentle touring bike.
+The nature of the beast is that of a gentle touring bike with good power.

 Videos